 Health Care Operations: We may use your health information for certain operational, administrative and quality assurance activities.
 Example: We may use information in your health record to monitor the performance of the staff and pharmacists providing treatment to you.
 This information will be used in an effort to continually improve the quality and effectiveness of the health care and service we provide.
 We may disclose health information to business associates if they need to receive this information to provide a service to us and will agree to abide by specific HIPAA rules relating to the protection of health information.

 We may also use your health information to provide you with information about benefits available to you, and, in limited situations, about health-related products or services that may be of interest to you.
-If you register your email address on Trinity Medical Pharmacy, or any of our other websites, you may elect to receive this information via email.
+If you register your email address on Family Pharmacy, or any of our other websites, you may elect to receive this information via email.

 For delivery services we may authorize a commercial carrier or our delivery personnel to leave a package without your signature unless you notify us in writing not to follow this practice.

 In addition, we may contact you to provide refill reminders, or information about treatment alternatives or other health-related benefits and services that may be of interest to you.
 In addition, we may disclose your health information to your plan sponsor.

 WE ARE PERMITTED TO USE OR DISCLOSE PHI FOR THE FOLLOWING PURPOSES.
 However, Family Pharmacy may never have reason to make some of these disclosures.